Phoenix High School (Louisiana)

-Phoenix High School is a K-12 school in Braithwaite, a community in unincorporated Plaquemines Parish, Louisiana.
+Phoenix High School is a K–12 school in Braithwaite, a community in unincorporated Plaquemines Parish, Louisiana, United States.
 It serves Braithwaite, Bohemia, and Phoenix, and is a part of the Plaquemines Parish School Board.

 History

 In 2009–2010 the school had 193 students, and this increased to 209 by 2010–2011.

 The school's current campus opened in 2012.

 Athletics

 Phoenix High athletics competes in the LHSAA.